-Spaying or neutering your pet is an important decision for pet owners.
+From the Humane Society of the United States spay or neutering your pet is an important decision for pet owners.
 As animal lovers who value our pets, it is important to understand the impact of this decision.

 It happens everywhere In every community, in every state, there are homeless animals.
 In the U.S. as a whole, there are an estimated 6-8 million homeless animals entering animal shelters every year.
 About half of these animals are adopted, and tragically, the other half are euthanized.
 These are healthy, sweet pets who would have made great companions.